imixs/imixs-cloud/doc/MONITORING.md

 <img src="./images/monitoring-001.png" />

-See the install guides for [metrics-server](../management/monitoring/metrics-server/README.md) and [kube-prometheus](../management/monitoring/kube-prometheus/README.md) for further details.
+For further details see the install guides for the [metrics-server](../management/monitoring/metrics-server/README.md) and [imixs-prometheus](../management/monitoring/imixs-prometheus/README.md).